Mazotis/ffmpeg-on-clear-linux/README.md

 Opening new windows may be larger then the initial window.
 After a while, that can be annoying.
 The `--window-size=x,y` option resolves this issue.
 Optionally adjust the width and height (in pixels) appropiate for your display.

-Intel graphics require accelerated 2D canvas in order to decode videos on the GPU.
-For NVIDIA graphics, change to `--disable-accelerated-2d-canvas` for better performance.
-The `--enable-features=VaapiVideoDecoder` option along with `--use-gl` enable hardware acceleration when watching a video.
+Accelerated 2D canvas is required (default enabled) to decode videos on the GPU.
+Two more options `--use-gl` and `--enable-features=VaapiVideoDecoder` are needed for hardware acceleration to work when watching a video.

 ```bash
 # Launch browser.